 Yes, absolutely.
 Feel free to sub the lemon juice for lime juice or orange juice to change things up, but skip the turmeric, if doing so.

 - Make sure to shake your cans of coconut milk very well before opening.
-Since you’re not using the entire cans, you want to make sure the contents are mixed well before measuring the amount you’ll need.
+Since we’re not using the full cans, you want to make sure the coconut cream is not separated from the milk.
+So mix well before measuring the amount you’ll need.

 - Make sure to plan ahead, as this dessert tastes best when refrigerated overnight.